/ HIGH SCHOOL STAFF

 to Southern New Jersey to join a beginning church and help start their worship and youth programs.
 In 2009, the opportunity to teach at Holland Christian brought us back to Michigan.
 In addition to teaching choir at the high school and middle school levels, I assist with the HS theatre department as a vocal coach.

-I enjoy living life with my husband, Josh, our son, Parker, and daughter, Adeline.
+I enjoy living life with my husband, Josh, our three kids, Parker, Adeline, and Elliot.
 We like to spend time playing music together, reading, cooking, enjoying a good cup of coffee, playing games, being outdoors, and exploring new places.
 We also love being with our family and friends.

 Music is an integral part of society.
 It is my hope to help students grow a deeper understanding and appreciation of music through participation in choir.
 More importantly, I believe that each of us was created to worship the Maker of the universe.
 While singing is only one aspect of worship, it plays a central role in expressing praise and honor for what God has done for us.
 I am humbled by the opportunity to lead young hearts to connect with God by worshiping Him in song.